-At Tolcon Legal, we insist that our clients document every agreement with precision, setting out the what is required, when, where and by whom.
-By doing so, we are protecting our client’s rights into the future.
+At Tolcon Legal, we insist that our clients document every agreement with precision, setting out what is required, when, where and by whom.
+By doing so, we are protecting our clients’ rights into the future.

 When matters are agreed without the need for a contested hearing, there are two ways to document that agreement.

-The first option is by a Financial Agreement (“FA”).
-This may be entered into before or at any stage of negotiations or court proceedings.
+The first option is by a Financial Agreement.
+This may be entered into before, or at any stage of negotiations or court proceedings.

-To be binding, a FA must be in writing and signed by both parties with a certificate of independent advice by both parties’ legal representatives.
+To be binding, a Financial Agreement must be in writing and signed by both parties with a certificate of independent advice by both parties’ legal representatives.
 This means that both parties must have independent legal advice.

 Tolcon Legal has ongoing professional relationships with other boutique Family Law firms who we refer spouses to in these circumstances.

-Advantages of a FA as a way of documenting an agreement include:
+Advantages of a Financial Agreement as a way of documenting an agreement include:

-A FA may, however, be set aside by the Court on the grounds of fraud.
+A Financial Agreement may, however, be set aside by the Court on the grounds of fraud.
 For example, if one party failed to disclose assets or liabilities at the time the agreement was made the agreement can be terminated.

 The second option is by the making of Consent Orders.
-Like a FA, consent orders set out an agreement to a property settlement.
-An application for Consent Orders must be made to the Court who review the parties’ assets and liabilities and ensure that the agreement is just and equitable and within a range of likely entitlements.
+Like a Financial Agreement, Consent Orders set out an agreement to a property settlement.
+An Application for Consent Orders must be made to the Court who review the parties’ assets and liabilities and ensure that the agreement is just and equitable and within a range of likely entitlements.
 Consent Orders will only be made with the discretion of the judicial officer.